 - List All Known Expenses.
 Next, make a spreadsheet and tally up every expense you can think of.
 For fixed costs such as the DJ or band, venue, outdoor furniture, and officiant, source a range of price quotes in your area or directly ask the person or company you hope to use.

 - Build a Buffer.
 Finally, build in a buffer for last-minute or unknown expenses, such as extra decorations, additional tables, and staff tips.
+In a catered facility, exact drink costs will be a wildcard as well – according to my New York friend, they needed a substantial buffer solely for drinks, since they weren’t sure how much their guests would consume.
 Depending on the extent of these unknowns, your buffer could range from 5% to 30% of your budget.
 In our case, the initial buffer was 15%, and we ended up using about half of it.

 - Arrive at Your Target Budget.
 The sum of the figures in steps two through four should be your budget goal.
 If that number is more than your maximum from step one, you may need to reevaluate your priorities and jettison any ideas that aren’t essential to your vision.